-Just wanted to share a belated, quickie review of two J.Crew coats I tried on earlier this season.
+Just wanted to share a belated, quickie review of a J.Crew coat I tried on earlier this season.
 I have always had a soft spot for pretty coats because they bring a little joy to dreary winters, and am willing to spend more for a special piece.
-I used to splurge almost annually on a designer coat, but have been so pleased with lady day coats (especially for the sale prices) that I turned to J.Crew once again.
+I used to splurge almost annually on a designer coat, but have been so pleased with lady day coats that I turned to J.Crew once again.

-First up is the icon trench in wool-cashmere, on sale for $259 and comes in 3 colors.
-This pretty much met all of my requirements on paper, but in-person it made me feel like Friar Tuck.
+First up is the icon trench in wool-cashmere which comes in 3 colors.
+This pretty much met all of my requirements on paper, but in-person it made me feel a little like Friar Tuck.

-Sizing & fit: Un-belted, this coat is extremely boxy with no waist shaping whatsoever.
+Sizing & fit: Un-belted, this coat is boxy with no waist shaping whatsoever.
 As a result, the amount of fabric at the mid-section causes unsightly bunching from all angles after the belt is tied.
 The chest and hips were slightly roomy on me, but could be filled up by layers in the winter.
 The shoulder width felt fine, but looks a smidge wide from the back.
-If you like every other aspect of this coat, the torso can probably be taken in by a good tailor for $40-$60.
+If you like every other aspect of this coat, the torso might be able to be tapered in by a good tailor for $50-$60.

-Design & quality: Aside from the shapeless waist and lackluster material, I liked the design and details of this coat.
+Design & quality: Aside from the shapeless waist and average material, I liked the design and details of this coat.
 It bodes trench features that I like, such as a double-breasted front, shoulder epaulettes, tortoiseshell buttons, and belt with leather-covered buckle.
-It felt moderately heavy (more so than the next one, at least), but just didn't "wow" me...
+It felt moderately heavy and warm (more so than the next one, at least), but just didn’t “wow” me…

 Interiors – Top: Icon trench in wool-cashmere.
 Bottom: Double-cloth slim trench.